Toronto van attack victims include woman with 'generous heart,' young chef, beloved grandmother

 One of Chung’s coworkers at the Holt Renfrew department store told the Toronto Star Chung was “the best person.”
 The store has reportedly notified its workers of her death and is collecting donations at its registers.

-Seneca College President David Agnew confirmed that a female student has died but the public university did not release the student’s identity.
+Seneca College President David Agnew previously confirmed that a female student has died, but the public university did not release the student’s identity.

 “Along with the rest of the city, and world, we were stunned by yesterday’s news,” Agnew said.
 “We must grieve, and we must heal, but we must also resolve to carry on.”